Henry Hunt (cricketer)

-Henry James Hunt (born 7 January 1997) is an Australian cricketer, currently playing for South Australia as an opening batsman.
+Henry James Hunt (born 7 January 1997) is an Australian cricketer, currently playing for South Australia as an opening batter.

-Early life and career
+Early life

 Hunt grew up living on a farm near a small town between Grenfell and Cowra in New South Wales.
 His father, James Hunt, had played for the Canberra Raiders, a rugby league team, and built a cricket net in the backyard of their family home.
+He has two younger sisters, Anna and Clare, who is a member of the national soccer team.

+Cricket career

-He originally played grade cricket for Queanbeyan District and was first selected to play for the ACT/NSW Country Comets in the 2014–15 season of the Futures League.
+Hunt played grade cricket for Queanbeyan District and was first selected to play for the ACT/NSW Country Comets in the 2014–15 season of the Futures League.
 Hunt played for Australia under-19s in 2015–16, and he was named in Australia's squad that was scheduled to play in the 2016 Under-19 Cricket World Cup, but withdrew from the tournament due to security concerns.

 In the 2018–19 season Hunt scored 208 in a Futures League match against Queensland Under-23s, followed by another four half-centuries during the season.
 He was the tournament's leading run-scorer with 737 runs at an average of 46.06.
 During the 2018–19 season, Hunt also played for Eastern Suburbs in Sydney Grade Cricket, and he equalled Johan Botha's record for the fastest Twenty20 century in the competition, scoring 104 runs off of 45 deliveries against UNSW.

-He made his Twenty20 debut on 2 January 2022, for the Adelaide Strikers in the 2021–22 Big Bash League season.